 As I understand it, Inuyasha… but with a dragon.
 Hot damn.

-A historical fantasy story of spirits, love, and politics that draws on the author’s extensive knowledge of Japanese folklore and language.
+A historical fantasy story of spirits, love, and politics with roots in Japanese Tanabata tales.

 21) Book of Immortals: Disciple, by Kassandra Lynn